Gross Merchandise Volume (GMV)

 Depending on the context, a seller may be talking about either one or both.
-For example, "eBay's GMV is slightly down year-over-year, but I'm seeing much worse numbers in my own business where the GMV has fallen 20 percent this month, as compared to last month at this time."
+For example, "eBay's GMV is slightly down year-over-year, but I'm seeing much worse numbers in my own business, where the GMV has fallen 20% this month, as compared to last month at this time."

 A More Accurate Alternative to GMV

-As you can see, using GMV as a way to calculate a company's health just isn't a smart move—especially when there are other options.
+Using GMV as a way to calculate a company's health just isn't a smart move, especially when there are other options.